 This fierce look from Katy Perry is equal parts vampire and '80s diva, and it has majorly inspired our Halloween plans.
 The shoulder pads, the slicked-back, side-parted hair, the graphic black shadow—all of it.

 Yes, Pat McGrath did it again.
 She created an otherworldly makeup look by winging out dramatic metallic red eyeliner and adding silver sequins throughout.
-Try using the metallic red shade a part of her Mothership V: Bronze Seduction Palette ($125), which drops September 7.
+Try using the metallic red shade a part of her Mothership V: Bronze Seduction Palette ($125).
 Believe us—you'll want to use this palette far past Halloween.

 Mardi Gras Eyes